Last Updated on July 20, 2021 by Grow with Bovees

 Overseeding Is Good for Lawn Survival

-You have the choice of using different warm and cool-season grasses, so make sure the grass seed suits your location.
+You have the choice of using different warm and cool-season grasses, so make sure the new grass seed suits your location.

-For instance, Kentucky bluegrass is the best grass seed for overseeding if you want to maintain a healthy, lush look and heal damaged parts of the lawn and enhance its tolerance to cold weather.
+For instance, Kentucky bluegrass is the best grass species for overseeding if you want to maintain a healthy, lush look and heal damaged parts of the lawn and enhance its tolerance to cold weather.

 For low-maintenance lawns that don’t need much fertilization, tall fescue is the best grass seed for overseeing.